SANDF Soldiers Forced to Buy Own Boots Before Deployment, SA Says: “Our Government Is Disgusting”

 Briefly News reported that a senior member of the SANDF blamed politicians for the country's porous borders.

-Lieutenant-General Ntshavheni Maphaha said the country's borders are not protected because of politicians.
+Lieutenant-General Ntshavheni Maphaha said the country's borders were not protected because of the politicians.

 He also accused them of turning the army into a Mickey Mouse operation, which many people agreed with.